An Uncertain Duality

-Viviane Fox stepped off a train into the underground station below the city she lived in.
-Despite the clean, modern design of the station with helpful electronic signage, Viviane was lost.
+Viviane Fox stepped off the train into the underground station below the city she lived in.
+Despite the clean, modern design of the station and helpful electronic signage, Viviane was lost.
 She looked around, trying to make sense of it all through the noise and the crowds.
 It did not help that she was running behind schedule.

 I can’t be late to the first class of kick-boxing today.
 That last class hardly made me sweat.
 Now I just need to find where the new gym is.

 Viviane was already dressed for working out: snug athletic wear leggings and a racer-back tank top.
-It was a typical, ordinary outfit for anyone going to a gym, not the kind of outfit that would attract special attention, but not for Viviane.
-She attracted attention everywhere she went, even if she did not want to.
+It was a typical, ordinary outfit for anyone going to a gym; this kind of outfit wouldn’t attract any special attention, but not in Viviane’s case.
+She attracted attention everywhere she went, even if she didn’t want to.
 After many years of stares and glances from strangers, she had learned that it was not her fault people wanted to look at her.

 Today was no different.
 In the train station, both men and women took notice of her tall, athletic body.
-The men knew that it was impolite to stare at Viviane for too long so they stole quick glances of her.
-The women, on the other hand, envied little details about her such as how cute her wavy, orange-sienna hair looked tied up in a springy pony tail or how the curve in her hip was accentuated by her form fitted leggings, or how her face still looked perfectly pretty even with the lightest of makeup.
+The men knew that it was impolite to stare at Viviane for too long, so they stole quick glances of her.
+The women, on the other hand, envied little details about her such as how cute her wavy, orange-sienna hair looked tied up in a springy ponytail, how the curve in her hip was accentuated by her form fitted leggings, or how her face still looked perfectly pretty, even with the lightest of makeup.
 Viviane pretended not to notice any of it.
 She was more worried about being lost.

 The signs didn’t say anything about a fitness center around here.
 I hope I got off at the right station.
 I’m not familiar with this part of Capital City.
 I should probably ask someone local, but I don’t know anyone!

 Viviane spotted her own reflection in a glass storefront window and looked up and down at herself.
 She was not ignorant or dumb about what people thought about her.
 She knew she was pretty.
-Sometimes flattering, sometimes handy and sometimes trouble, but most of the time, it was what it was.
+Sometimes it was flattering, sometimes it was handy, sometimes it was trouble, but, most of the time, it was what it was.